sphinx-doc/sphinx/Doc-26/library/xml.sax.handler.rst

-   The *name* parameter contains the raw XML 1.0 name of the element type as a string and the *attrs* parameter holds an object of the :class:`Attributes` interface (XXX reference: attributes-objects.html) containing the attributes of the element.
+   The *name* parameter contains the raw XML 1.0 name of the element type as a string and the *attrs* parameter holds an object of the :class:`Attributes` interface (see :ref:`attributes-objects`) containing the attributes of the element.
 The object passed as *attrs* may be re-used by the parser; holding on to a reference to it is not a reliable way to keep a copy of the attributes.
    To keep a copy of the attributes, use the :meth:`copy` method of the *attrs*